rocicorp/replicache/README.md

 In production, your app will talk to the production Replicache diff-server at https://serve.replicache.dev/.

-During development, that sever can't reach your workstation, so we provide a development instance to work against instead.
+During development, that server can't reach your workstation, so we provide a development instance to work against instead.
 Leave this running in a tab: